-Alex Hanafi is an Attorney in EDF’s International Climate Program.
-In his work at EDF, he coordinates a range of research and advocacy programs designed to promote effective, innovative policies that reduce greenhouse gas emissions around the globe.
+Alex Hanafi is Senior Director of Global Climate Cooperation and Lead Counsel.
+In his work at EDF, he coordinates research and advocacy programs designed to promote policies and build institutions that effectively reduce greenhouse gas emissions around the globe.

 Alex has provided strategic advice and assistance to public interest lawyers and policy advocates from more than 60 countries in their efforts to reform environmental and human rights laws and strengthen public participation in governmental decision making.

-Alex is an American and Tunisian citizen, and his international experience includes over 10 years living and working in Europe, Africa, and Asia.
-Alex is a Senior Fellow of the Environmental Leadership Program and a Luce Scholar.
+His international experience includes over 10 years living and working in Europe, Africa, and Asia.
+He is a Senior Fellow of the Environmental Leadership Program and a Luce Scholar.

 Alex is an honors graduate of Harvard Law School, where he was elected Editor-in-Chief of the Harvard Environmental Law Review.
 He received his undergraduate degree in biology and art history magna cum laude from Duke University, where he was an Angier B. Duke Scholar.